bbusenius/FI/README.md

 # FI

 FI is a Python library of functions for the financial independence (FI, FIRE) community.
 Functions can be run as standalone utilities on the command line or used in Python code.
-The FI library powers the auto-generated site [FI Widgets](https://fi-widgets.com/) which is a GUI representation of the library.
-It also powers [FI API](https://github.com/bbusenius/FI-API) and is used in [MMM Savings Rate](https://github.com/bbusenius/MMM_Savings_Rate).
+The FI library powers the auto-generated site [FI Widgets](https://fi-widgets.com/), a GUI representation of the library.
+It powers [FI MCP](https://github.com/bbusenius/FI-MCP) and [FI API](https://github.com/bbusenius/FI-API).
+It's also used in [MMM Savings Rate](https://github.com/bbusenius/MMM_Savings_Rate).

 ## Installation